 Many biological phenomena, like respiration, osmoregulation or nerve conduction, have a basis in physical processes like diffusion and osmosis.
 Definitions and diagrams may contain nuances that students may miss, especially when these are not viewed through the lens of physics.
 In this article, Nagarjuna G., Former Professor, Homi Bhabha Centre for Science Education, TIFR gives examples of some of these misconceptions and offers simple simulations to provide a more accurate picture of these processes.

 A young educational enterprise is engaging middle and high school students in a curiosity-driven learning experience in biology that takes them beyond their textbooks.
 The teachers/mentors are undergraduate and postgraduate students of biology with a flair for science outreach, who too benefit from the engagement by gaining a deeper understanding of basic biological concepts.

-How do you perceive a social media news of a common snack being made of plastic?
-Or that fast foods never decay?
+How do you perceive social media news of a common snack being made of plastic?
+Or that fast food never decays?
 The new currency notes carrying nano-GPS chips?
 Test such news before dismissing it (or accepting it) - the experiments are surprisingly simple, rational and logical.
-An excellent opportunity to instil the practice of enquiry-based learning.
+An excellent opportunity to instil the practice of inquiry-based learning.